 If you are found guilty of driving recklessly, then you could be subject to criminal penalties, including a misdemeanor.
 You can face up to six months of jail time and have your license suspended.
 If the reckless driving results in a death or substantial bodily injury to another person, the reckless driver could be found guilty of a category B felony and serve 1 to 6 years in prison.
 This is just the criminal aspect of the penalties for a reckless driver.

-The civil penalties for reckless driving can be just as severe, if not more harsh.
+The civil penalties for reckless driving can be just as severe, if not harsher.
 If you were injured by a reckless driver, you are entitled to damages, including both economic and non-economic.
 Economic damages are the damages that are easy to quantify for the most part, because you can attribute a dollar figure to them.
-For instance if your medical bills are $10,000.00, then that portion of your damages is $10,000.00.
+For instance, if your medical bills are $10,000.00, then that portion of your damages is $10,000.00.
 If you missed $30,000.00 in wages, then your economic loss for that period is $30,000.00.
 Pretty simple huh?
-Well the non-economic damages are much harder to determine, as they are typically subjective and require some sort of calculation for pain and suffering.
+Well, the non-economic damages are much harder to determine, as they are typically subjective and require some sort of calculation for pain and suffering.
 Pain and suffering is a difficult damage to calculate.
-Contrary to popular belief, pain and suffering is not simply calculated by attributing a multiplier by your medical bills.
-Pain and suffering has be be awarded in a certain amount based on the Plaintiff’s actual pain and suffering, both past and future.
-People that are victims of reckless driving often suffer severe injuries, including broken bones, spinal chord injuries, brain trauma, and even death.
+Contrary to popular belief, pain and suffering are not simply calculated by attributing a multiplier by your medical bills.
+Pain and suffering have to be awarded in a certain amount based on the Plaintiff’s actual pain and suffering, both past and future.
+People that are victims of reckless driving often suffer severe injuries, including broken bones, spinal cord injuries, brain trauma, and even death.

 Who Is Held Liable In A Reckless Driving Case?